howisjames/howisjt-com/content/posts/pi-zero-cam.md

 ### Overnight Timelapse

 My first test of the camera was to capture a sequence of images overnight with the Pi camera pointed at Polaris, the north star.
 The result will be a "star trails" image which is a composite of all images taken overnight.
 But, I made a mistake and didn't sufficiently tighten the camera mount.
 Overnight it slowly, very slowly, drooped towards the ground.
 The video below shows this error as the image pans down towards the ground.
 But if you look close (in a dark room), *really* closely, you can see the apparent movement of the stars around Polaris.
 (Yea, yea astrophysicists - I'm well aware that it is our earth that is rotating and that, comparatively, the stars are stationary.)
+"Lame" describes the following video as I've seen many that are much better.
+This was a first effort, and next time I'll see about exporting as an animated GIF.

 {{< youtube NmnWbQiTu-8 >}}